Diagrammatic category theory: Limits and colimits

 holds.
 Also, we call $G$ preserving any limit (or continuous) if it preserves the limits of any functor $D \colon \cJ \to \cD$ with any small category $\cJ$.
 The preservation of colimits is defined as their dual.

 $G$ preserves the limits of $D$ if and only if

-holds, where the black circle is a cone, denoted by $\kappa$, to $D$.
+holds, where the blue circle is a cone, denoted by $\kappa$, to $D$.
 In this case, $\braket{d,\kappa}$ is a limit of $D$.
-Intuitively, it can be said that the equation will still preserve its structure even if we insert the wire $G$ on the right side of the wire $D$.
+Intuitively, it can be said that the equation will still preserve its structure even if we insert the wire $G$ on the left side of the wire $D$.
 Also, the relationship between limit cones of $D$ and $G \b D$ is represented by

-where the black circle represents $\kappa$ and the black ellipse represents any limit cone of $G \b D$.
+where the blue circle represents $\kappa$ and the blue ellipse represents any limit cone of $G \b D$.
 The diamond-shaped block represents an isomorphism, which means $G \b \lim D \cong \lim (G \b D)$.
-Equation~\eqref{eq:limit_preserve_terminal} intuitively means that connecting the wire $G$ to the black circle can be identified with the black ellipse.
+Equation~\eqref{eq:limit_preserve_terminal} intuitively means that connecting the wire $G$ to the blue circle can be identified with the blue ellipse.

 \begin{thm}{Right adjoints preserve limits (RAPL)}{LimitAdjPreserve} Any right adjoint preserves any limit.
 Dually, any left adjoint preserves any colimit. \end{thm} \begin{proof} Assume that there exists a limit, denoted by $\braket{d,\kappa}$, of a functor $D \colon \cJ \to \cD$, where $\cJ$ is a small category.
 Also, arbitrarily choose $F \dashv G \colon \cC \to \cD$.
 We have for any cone $\alpha \in \Cone(c,G \b D)$ (where $c$ is arbitrary),